florianc220/ATC-s-Auto-Clicker/README.md

 # autoclicker
-a basic python autoclicker
+A basic python autoclicker.

-run program and use f1 to start and stop clicking
+Run program and use f1 to start and stop clicking